 You can also find a solution by simply entering the error in the Google search.
 For more helpful results, add ‘site:wpbeginner.com’ before your search term to find an easy step-by-step guide to fix it.

-You can also bookmark our complete guide to common WordPress errors and how to fix them.
+Alternatively, you can bookmark our complete guide to common WordPress errors and how to fix them.

 We hope this article helped you fix the ‘Are you sure you want to do this?’ error in WordPress.
-You may also want to see our complete WordPress security guide and our top picks for the best managed WordPress hosting.
+You may also want to see our list of the most common block editor problems in WordPress and our guide on how to fix WordPress search not working.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.